-Before we look at causes, let’s talk about what to do when it happens.
-If your dog has been eating grass then throws it up later, that’s not uncommon and is often a “one off” occurrence.
-I wouldn’t worry too much, but I absolutely would keep an eye on my dog to see how he is.
+If your senior dog is throwing up, it’s important to determine a cause as quickly as possible.
+If he’s been eating grass then throws it up later, that’s not uncommon and is often a “one off” occurrence.
+I wouldn’t worry too much, but I absolutely would keep an eye on him to see how he is.

 If, however, your senior dog has already thrown up a few times over the course of even one day, you must call your vet right now.
 Stop reading and call now!
 This article will still be here later.

 Why the emergency?

 It goes without saying, the quicker a condition is treated the better the chances of curing, or at least managing it are.
-In the case of a senior dog vomiting, it’s particularly critical because they are also usually dehydrated, and left untreated could cause death.
+In the case of a senior dog vomiting, it’s particularly critical because it can quickly lead to dehydration which, left untreated, could cause death.

 How can you tell if your dog is dehydrated?
 The simplest way is to gently pinch a bit of fur from the back of his neck.
 If it springs back into place right away he’s fine, but if it doesn’t your dog is suffering from dehydration.
 The longer it takes to spring back, the more dehydrated he is.

-Explain your concerns when you call your vet’s office, even offering to sit in the waiting room until you can be seen.
+Explain your concerns, even offering to sit in the waiting room until you can be seen.
 If you’re really worried and they won’t help you, find someone who can.

 There are many reasons why dogs throw up and they include:

 - Eating grass